 - Scoop the dough into rounded teaspoonfuls and drop them onto the prepared baking sheet.
 Sprinkle with Maldon salt, if using.
 Bake for 10 to 15 minutes, until edges turn golden brown.

-- Remove the cookies from the oven and let them cool on the pan for 10 minutes before transferring them to a wire rack to cool completely.
-While the texture of these is best on the first day (I like to eat small batches and eat them fresh), they’ll keep uncovered at room temperature for 2 to 3 days.
+- Remove the cookies from the oven and immediately lift the side of the baking sheet up a few inches and gently let it drop down against the counter to set the edges.
+Let them cool on the pan for 10 minutes before transferring them to a wire rack to cool completely.
+While the texture of these is best on the first day (I like to make small batches and eat them fresh), they’ll keep uncovered at room temperature for 2 to 3 days.

 - This recipe works well with other nut butters like cashew but always remember when using nut butters in recipes: make sure to stir it well beforehand as the oils can separate.